scottlamb/moonfire-nvr/README.md

 Moonfire NVR should be run under a dedicated user.
 It keeps two kinds of
 state:

    * a SQLite database, typically <1 GiB.
 It should be stored on flash if available.
    * the "sample file directory", which holds the actual samples/frames of H.264 video.
 This should be quite large and typically is stored on a hard drive.

+(See [guide/schema.md](guide/schema.md) for more information.)

-Both are intended to be accessed only by Moonfire NVR itself.
+Both kinds of state are intended to be accessed only by Moonfire NVR itself.
 However, the interface for adding new cameras is not yet written, so you will have to manually create the database and insert cameras with the `sqlite3` command line tool prior to starting Moonfire NVR.

 Manual commands would look something like this: